vmichnowicz/jquery.formvalidate/README.md

 });
 ````

-With these filters in place making an element required and running the trim filter would look like this:
+With these new prefixes in place making an element required and running the trim filter would look like this:

 ````
 <input type="text" name="middle_name" class="new_filter_prefix_trim required" />